A Creative Dance Residency and Well-Being Sessions for Carers.

 A story by Indepen-dance

-We delivered two activities, a creative dance residency for a group of disabled adults, the creative dance residency and took place in September 2022 for a period of 6 days & 5 nights for disabled adults.
-The delivery of workshops aimed at supporting the parents and carer wellbeing.
+We delivered a creative dance residency for a group of disabled adults that took place in July 2023 for a period of 6 days & 5 nights for up to 30 disabled adults.
+The funding also supported four wellbeing events for carers in collaboration with the Wee Retreat.

 What Indepen-dance has learned